rlucente-se-jboss/rhde-demo/README.md

 The `time` field is the number of seconds since epoch (Unix time).

-The captured data file includes ADS-B position reports collected every two seconds for thirty-eight aircraft over a period of fifteen minutes.
+The captured data file includes ADS-B position reports collected every two seconds for thirty-five aircraft over a period of eighteen minutes.
 Each position report has many fields including the callsign, time, latitude, longitude, and true track (clockwise decimal degrees with north=0&deg;).